Arunabha-NOTE/CelebalInternship/week1/assignment1.md

     ![Screenshot of work](screenshots/givingpermissions.png)
 ---

-## 2. Basic Linux Commands

-### 🎯 Objective

-Execute basic Linux commands (e.g., ls, cd, mkdir, rm, touch) to manipulate files and directories, with an emphasis on understanding their usage.
+## 2. Execute basic Linux commands (e.g., ls, cd, mkdir, rm, touch) to manipulate files and directories, with an emphasis on understanding their usage.

-### 📝 Solution
+### Solution

 1. **Create a new directory:**